sintaxandcaffine/BondSniffer/README.md

 # BondSniffer

-A retro-themed GUI tool for valuing U.S. Savings Bonds, created by [SinTaxAndCaffeine](https://github.com/SinTaxAndCaffeine).
-Part of the Nerdvana Project.
+A retro-themed GUI tool for valuing U.S. Savings Bonds, made with Made with ☕ and 💻 by [SinTaxAndCaffeine](https://github.com/SinTaxAndCaffeine).
+🧪 Powered by passion, pong, and pixel-perfect spreadsheets as Part of the [Nerdvana Project](https://github.com/Jimmy-zee-717/Nerdvana).

 ---